philipbelesky/groundhog/site/_projects/max-iv-laboratory.md

 ---
 title:      MAX IV Laboratory Landscape
 date:       17-11-14
-excerpt:    A defensive topography that that creates an intricate series of rolling mounds to dampen vibrations from a nearby highway.
+excerpt:    A defensive topography that creates an intricate series of rolling mounds to dampen vibrations from a nearby highway.
 thumbnail:  4.jpg
 year:       2016 (constructed)
 location:   Lund, Sweden
 designers:  Snøhetta
 files:      true
-files_text: model and definition that demonstrating a partial recreation of this project
+files_text: model and definition that demonstrate a partial recreation of this project
 categories:
 - parametric geometry
 - simulation